LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Abstract

 \section{Abstract}

-As large vision language models (VLMs) advance, their capabilities in multilingual visual question answering (mVQA) have significantly improved.
-Chain-of-thought (CoT) reasoning has been proven to enhance interpretability and complex reasoning.
-However, most existing approaches rely primarily on textual CoT and provide limited support for multilingual multimodal reasoning, constraining their deployment in real-world applications.
+Multilingual Text-Centric Visual Question Answering (TEC-VQA) has become crucial for real-world applications, as it requires fine-grained understanding and reasoning over multilingual scene text.
+Recent advances in vision-language models (VLMs) have demonstrated strong potential in tackling multimodal tasks.
+However, most existing approaches rely primarily on textual Chain-of-Thought (CoT) and provide limited support for multilingual multimodal reasoning.
 To address this gap, we introduce \textbf{LaV-CoT}, the first Language-aware Visual CoT framework with Multi-Aspect Reward Optimization.
-LaV-CoT incorporates an interpretable multi-stage reasoning pipeline consisting of Text Summary with Bounding Box (BBox), Language Identification, Spatial Object-level Captioning, and Step-by-step Logical Reasoning.
-Following this reasoning pipeline, we design an automated data curation method that generates multilingual CoT annotations through iterative generation, correction, and refinement, enabling scalable and high-quality training data.
-To improve reasoning and generalization, LaV-CoT adopts a two-stage training paradigm combining Supervised Fine-Tuning (SFT) with Language-aware Group Relative Policy Optimization (GRPO), guided by verifiable multi-aspect rewards including language consistency, structural accuracy, and semantic alignment.
-Extensive evaluations on public datasets including MMMB, Multilingual MMBench, and MTVQA show that LaV-CoT achieves up to \(\sim\)9.5\% accuracy improvements over open-source baselines of similar size and even surpasses models with 2$\times$ larger scales by \(\sim\)2.6\%.
-Moreover, LaV-CoT outperforms advanced proprietary models such as GPT-4o-0513 and Gemini-2.5-flash.
-We further conducted an online A/B test to validate our method on real-world data, highlighting its effectiveness for industrial deployment and commercial applications.
+LaV-CoT incorporates an interpretable multi-stage reasoning pipeline consisting of text summary with bounding box, language identification, spatial object-level captioning, and step-by-step logical reasoning.
+To improve reasoning accuracy and cross-lingual generalization, we propose a novel verifiable Multi-Aspect Reward Optimization in addition to supervised fine-tuning that incorporates rewards for linguistic consistency, structural fidelity, and response accuracy.
+Extensive evaluations on public datasets, including MMMB, Multilingual MMBench, and MTVQA, show that LaV-CoT outperforms open-source models of similar size by up to \(\sim\)9.5\% accuracy, even surpassing open-source models more than twice its size, and further exceeding several state-of-the-art proprietary models.
+Moreover, LaV-CoT has been integrated into our online Intelligent Document Processing platform.
+A further online A/B test demonstrates an \(\sim\)8.7\% improvement in acceptance rate, validating its effectiveness in industrial deployment and commercial applications.
 Our code is available at this \href{https://github.com/HJNVR/LaV-CoT}{\textit{repository}}.